SmallImprovements/react-redux-composable-list/docs/GettingStarted.md

 # Getting Started

-You can use npm to install the library: `npm install react-redux-composeable-list`
+You can use npm to install the library: `npm install react-redux-composable-list`

 There are **two requirements** in order to use the library.